There seem to be many opinions on the effect of pregnancy on migraines.

 Does pregnancy affect migraines?

-For most people, migraines improve during pregnancy, but for some, symptoms may worsen, especially in early pregnancy.
+For most, migraines ease during pregnancy, but for some, symptoms may worsen, especially in early pregnancy.

 Can migraines be treated during pregnancy?

 Yes.
-Non-drug treatment is the first choice.
+Non-pharmacological treatment is primary.
 Paracetamol and sumatriptan are proven safe options.

 What medications should be avoided during pregnancy?